Wear lightweight, tropical or hopsack wool. In summer, mix in linen & seersucker.

 Wear a tech polo under your suit/sportcoat instead of a dress shirt

 A polo under a suit or sportcoat will never look as sharp as a dress shirt.
 But it sure as heck feels great.
 A personal uniform of a sharp, breathable, wicking, not-too-techy looking polo (try the Rhone Delta Pique or UNIQLO’s airism with the button down collar), some favorite tech pants (lululemon Warpstreme), and a lightweight wool blazer is nothing short of ideal.
 It feels great.
 And it looks pretty good too.
 Tenet proved this.

 Wear clothes that don’t fit so darn tight.

-Good luck this summer as we roll into the real hot stuff.
 And remember… it’s just sweat.
 We’re supposed to sweat.
 It’s really not that big of a deal (drip drip…NSFW lyrics).
 That said, sweating an unusual amount could be a sign of any number of medical conditions.
 Even if that medical condition is, in fact, sweating a ton.
 I’m gonna sound like a nagging aunt here, but if you notice your body doing something out of the ordinary, talk to your Doctor.
 Please?
 Most of us guys aren’t good at doing that.
 But yeah, talk to your Doc.
 Cool?
 Cool.
 Stay frosty, fellas.